speps/speps.github.io/content/articles/trespasser-part1.md

 Not sure why I like this game, I only played it properly once, never finished it but I was amazed by the technical aspects of it.
 Even with all the technical issues, I'm sure all the fans will agree that being chased by a clumsy raptor while trying to wrangle a rifle with one hand is an experience that only this game can give.

 For this project, I decided to go back to Rust after trying it for Advent of Code a few years ago and failing to grasp its concepts in the short allocated time for the puzzles.
 This time around, I have time to read the documentation and understand what I'm doing wrong.
 It also helps that the tools have immensily improved like the LSP server for VS Code which is great for writing in a language you don't know well enough yet.
-It also seemed like an appropriate language, being in its infancy (relatively speaking), similar to what C++ was like when the game was created originally.
-The game was developed was compilers that didn't understand the standard very well yet and lots of workarounds had to be added.
+The game was developed with compilers that didn't understand the standard very well yet and lots of workarounds had to be added.

 For more background on the game, I would recommend these links: